puar-playground/AsMac/CppAlign/README.md

 ```

 The executable will create a output file in the same directory where the input file is located.
-The alignment distance between sequences is written in a file saved in the output file, with the name
-of input followed with `_dist`. e.g. input: `~/usr/path/sequence.fa`, output: `~/usr/path/sequence_dist.txt`
+The alignment distance between sequences is written in the output file, with the name of input followed with `_dist`. e.g. input: `~/usr/path/sequence.fa`, output: `~/usr/path/sequence_dist.txt`

 ## Requirement
 The code use high performance `C++` library [SeqAn](https://github.com/seqan/seqan)